the-via/website/docs/custom_ui.md

 ### Dropdown Control

 The dropdown control is a drop-down menu of strings, which maps to an integer value.
-The `options` element defines an array of string/integer pairs, e.g.
+The `options` element defines the item labels and associated number.

 ![Custom UI Dropdown Control](/img/custom_ui_dropdown_control.png)